Updated December 2020

-In situ oil sands projects use water in the form of steam and require more water per barrel of oil equivalent (BOE) during the first few years of their lifecycle.
-These projects recover oil by injecting steam into reservoirs so that bitumen viscosity is reduced to a point where it can flow.
+In situ oil sands projects use water in the form of steam and require more water per barrel of oil equivalent (BOE) during the first few years of their life cycle.
+These projects use either steam-assisted gravity drainage (SAGD) or cyclic steam stimulation (CSS) to recover oil by injecting steam into reservoirs so that bitumen viscosity is reduced to a point where it can flow.
 During the heating process, the steam injected typically stays in the reservoir for a few years before it returns to surface as an emulsion with oil.
 Some projects inject steam with additives such as gas or solvents to improve oil recovery with less steam and lower pressure.

-Mature projects that have operated for 10 years have average intensities of 0.15 barrels of nonsaline make-up water per BOE produced.
-By comparison, projects that have operated for a year have an average water use intensity of 1.76 barrels of nonsaline make-up water per BOE produced.
+Mature projects that have operated for 10 years have an average intensity of 0.15 barrels of nonsaline make-up water per BOE produced.
+By comparison, projects that have operated for a year have an average water use intensity of 1.70 barrels of nonsaline make-up water per BOE produced.

 What is "make-up" water for an in situ oil sands project?

-Make-up water is nonsaline or alternative water that is added to replenish the water that is retained within an oil sands reservoir and is not returned to surface.
+Make-up water is nonsaline or alternative water that is added to replace the water that does not return from a project’s oil sands reservoir.
 It also supplements recycled water, as some water cannot be treated any further for reuse and must be disposed of as wastewater.
-Sources of make-up water for in situ can be nonsaline (i.e., lake, river, rain or snowmelt runoff, groundwater) or alternative (i.e., saline groundwater, oil sands process-affected water from neighbouring mines).
+Sources of make-up water for in situ operations can be nonsaline (i.e., lake, river, rain or snowmelt runoff, groundwater) or alternative (i.e., saline groundwater, oil sands process-affected water from neighbouring mines).

-In situ operators used nearly 25 per cent of their nonsaline water allocation in 2018.
+In situ operators used nearly 23 per cent of their nonsaline water allocation in 2019 for make-up water.

-The map shows where in situ operators are using nonsaline water as a make-up source in Alberta.
+The map shows where in situ operators are using nonsaline water as a source for make-up water in Alberta.
 Zoom in to reveal more.

 Total Water Use

-In 2018, nearly 258 million cubic metres of water was used to produce over 563 million barrels of oil equivalent from in situ operations.
-Of the total water used, almost 86 per cent of the water was recycled; the remaining 14 per cent was make-up water from nonsaline or alternative sources.
+In 2019, about 256 million cubic metres of water was used to produce approximately 558 million barrels of oil equivalent from in situ operations.
+Of the total water used, about 87 per cent of the water was recycled; the remaining 13 per cent was make-up water from nonsaline and alternative sources.

-In 2018, almost 35 million cubic metres of make-up water was used for in situ operations, with nonsaline water accounting for about 50 per cent, and alternative water sources accounting for 50 per cent.
+In 2019, about 33 million cubic metres of make-up water was used for in situ operations, with nonsaline water accounting for about 53 per cent, and alternative water accounting for 47 per cent.

-Water-use intensity refers to the amount of water in barrels used to produce one BOE.
-In 2018, in situ oil sands projects used almost 18 million cubic metres of nonsaline water (25 per cent of all water allocated for in situ oil sands projects) to produce over 563 million BOE—meaning that for every BOE produced, 0.20 barrels of nonsaline water was used.
-When accounting for rounding, this is a 4 per cent improvement over the previous year, and an improvement of about 11 per cent over the past five years.
+Water use intensity refers to the amount of water used to produce one BOE.
+In 2019, in situ oil sands projects used about 17.5 million cubic metres of nonsaline water (23 per cent of all water allocated for in situ oil sands projects) to produce approximately 558 million BOE—meaning that for every BOE produced, 0.20 barrels of nonsaline water was used.
+When accounting for rounding, this is a 2 per cent improvement over the previous year, and an improvement of about 13 per cent over the past five years.
 These short-term trends illustrate a commitment to produce more bitumen with less nonsaline make-up water.
-Incremental improvements are likely to continue as operators use more alternative make-up water and enable their operations to recover more oil with less steam.
+Incremental improvements are likely to continue as operators make advancements in using more recycled water and alternative make-up water, enabling their operations to recover more oil with less nonsaline water.

-The water for operating in situ projects needs to come from somewhere—but suitable alternative water sources are not available at all project locations, and many older projects have not been designed to treat saline water.
-Before Directive 081: Water Disposal Limits and Reporting Requirements for Thermal In Situ Oil Sands Schemeswas implemented, some projects were designed without the ability to even recycle water.
+The water for operating in situ projects needs to come from somewhere.
+Suitable alternative water sources are not available at all project locations, and many older projects have not been designed to treat saline water.
+Before Directive 081: Water Disposal Limits and Reporting Requirements for Thermal In Situ Oil Sands Schemes was implemented, some projects were designed without the ability to even recycle water.
 However, as priorities have shifted over the years, most projects have made significant efforts to increase their recycled and alternative water use without compromising the nonsaline water resources in the province.

-Below, you will see a map showing the location of nonsaline make-up water sources for in situ oil sands production in 2018.
-The map can be modified to show a scheme subtype, company, project, or water source (surface waterbody or aquifer) of interest.
+Below, you will see a map showing the location of nonsaline make-up water sources for in situ oil sands production in 2019.

 Water Use Performance by Project